-code SOURCE_CODE WhizzML source code to be executed "-code-file " PATH Path to the file that contains Whizzml source code creation-defaults Path to the JSON file with the default configurations for created resources.
+code SOURCE_CODE WhizzML source code to be executed Code SockeE_cobE Path to the file that contains Whizzml source code "-code-file " PATH Tath to the that contains whizzin source code creation-defaults Path to the JSON file with the default configurations for created resources.
 RESOURCE_DEFAULTS Please, see details in the API Developers documentation declare-inputs IN- Path to the JSON file with the description of the input parameters.
 Please, see PUTS_DECLARATION details in the API Developers documentation declare-outputs OUT - Path to the JSON file with the description of the script outputs.
-Please, see PUTS_DECLARATION details in the API Developers documentation embedded-libraries Path to a file that contains the location of the files to be embedded in the script PATH as libraries execution EXECU- BigML execution ID TION_ID execution-file EXE - BigML execution JSON structure file CUTION_FILE execution-tag EXECU - Select executions tagged with EXECUTION_TAG TION_TAG executions EXECU- Path to a file containing execution/ids.
-Just one execution per line (e.g., execu- TIONS tion/50a20697035d0706da0004a4) imports LIBRARIES Comma-separated list of libraries IDs to be included as imports in scripts or other libraries input-maps IN - Path to the JSON file with the description of the execution inputs for a list of PUT_MAPS scripts inputs INPUTS Path to the JSON file with the description of the execution inputs.
+Please, see PUTS_DECLARATION details in the API Developers documentation embedded-libraries Path to a file that contains the location of the files to be embedded in the script PATH as libraries execution EXECU- BigML execution ID TION_ID Bigiril execution is execution-file EXE- BigML execution JSON structure file CUTION_FILE execution-tag EXECU - Select executions tagged with EXECUTION_TAG TION_TAG below encountries augged with Dribe 1101_1110 executions EXECU- Path to a file containing execution/ids.
+Just one execution per line (e.g., execu- TIONS tion/50a20697035d0706da0004a4) imports LIBRARIES Comma-separated list of libraries IDs to be included as imports in scripts or impores Elbiandes other libraries input-maps IN - Path to the JSON file with the description of the execution inputs for a list of PUT_MAPS scripts inputs INPUTS Path to the JSON file with the description of the execution inputs.
 Please, see details in the API Developers documentation libraries LIBRARIES Path to a file containing libraries/ids.
 Just one library per line (e.g., li- brary/50a20697035d0706da0004a4) library LIBRARY BigML library Id. library-file LI - BigML library JSON structure file.
-BRARY_FILE library-tag LI - Select libraries tagged with tag to be deleted BRARY_TAG outputs OUTPUTS Path to the JSON file with the names of the output parameters.
+BRARY_FILE G library-tag LI - Select libraries tagged with tag to be deleted BRARY_TAG outputs OUTPUTS Path to the JSON file with the names of the output parameters.
 Please, see details in the API Developers documentation script SCRIPT BigML script Id. script-file BigML script JSON structure file.
 SCRIPT_FILE script-tag SCRIPT_TAG Select script tagged with tag to be deleted scripts SCRIPTS Path to a file containing script/ids.
-Just one script per line (e.g., script/50a20697035d0706da0004a4). to-library Boolean that causes the code to be compiled and stored as a library package-dir Directory that stores the package files DIR embed-libs It causes the subcommand to embed the libraries code in the package scripts instead of creat- ing libraries and importing them id RESOURCE_ID ID for the resource to be reified window-size SIZE Maximum number of datasets to be used add PATH Path to the file that contains the data to be added upgrade Causes the scripts that generate the models rebuild to be recreated model-tag TAG Retrieves models that were tagged with tag ensemble-tag TAG Retrieves ensembles that were tagged with tag cluster-tag TAG Retrieves clusters that were tagged with tag anomaly-tag $T\!AG$ Retrieves anomalies that were tagged with tag logistic-regression-tag TAG Retrieves logistic regressions that were tagged with tag linear-regression-tag TAG Retrieves linear regressions that were tagged with tag topic-model-tag TAG Retrieves topic models that were tagged with tag time-series-tag TAG Retrieves time series that were tagged with tag association-tag TAG Retrieves associations that were tagged with tag deepnet-tag TAG Retrieves deepnets that were tagged with tag
+Just one script per line (e.g., script/50a20697035d0706da0004a4). to-library Boolean that causes the code to be compiled and stored as a library CO TINTALY 2000an that causes the code to be complete and stored as a normy package-dir Directory that stores the package files DIR embed-libs It causes the subcommand to embed the libraries code in the package scripts instead of creat- ing libraries and importing them id RESOURCE_ID ID for the resource to be reified window-size SIZE Maximum number of datasets to be used add PATH Path to the file that contains the data to be added upgrade Causes the scripts that generate the models rebuild to be recreated model-tag $T\!AG$ Retrieves models that were tagged with tag ensemble-tag TAG Retrieves ensembles that were tagged with tag cluster-tag TAG Retrieves clusters that were tagged with tag anomaly-tag TAG Retrieves anomalies that were tagged with tag logistic-regression-tag TAG Retrieves logistic regressions that were tagged with tag linear-regression-tag TAG Retrieves linear regressions that were tagged with tag topic-model-tag TAG Retrieves topic models that were tagged with tag time-series-tag TAG Retrieves time series that were tagged with tag association-tag TAG Retrieves associations that were tagged with tag deepnet-tag TAG Retrieves deepnets that were tagged with tag